njbannister15/RuvonInference/docs/introduction.md

 # Building an Educational Inference Engine: A 20-Part Journey

-Welcome to the comprehensive documentation series for **RuvonInference** - an educational inference engine built from scratch to demonstrate modern LLM serving techniques inspired by systems like vLLM.
+Welcome to the documentation series for **RuvonInference** - an educational inference engine builtto demonstrate modern LLM serving techniques inspired by systems like vLLM.

 ## About This Series

 This 20-part series takes you from zero to a production-ready inference engine, building up concepts step by step.
 Each part focuses on a specific optimization or capability, with detailed explanations of both the "why" and the "how."

 **Important Note**: This is an educational implementation using the transformers library, designed for learning rather than production scale.
 Real systems like vLLM use custom CUDA kernels and more advanced optimizations.

-**Personal Note**: This series also serves as a teaching tool for me (Nicholas) as I learn about LLM inference systems.
-Each article represents my journey of understanding these concepts deeply enough to explain them clearly.
-If you're learning alongside me, you're in good company!

 ## Series Overview